Marquee Club: Final location, closure and subsequent re-use of the name

-In 1988 Harold Pendleton sold the club to Billy Gaff, the former manager of Rod Stewart.
+In 1988, Harold Pendleton sold the club to Billy Gaff, the former manager of Rod Stewart.
 The Wardour Street site was sold for redevelopment (it is now Meza and Floridita with a cigar retail shop, Spanish restaurant and Cuban restaurant and some flats), and the Marquee Club was forced to move again, this time to a larger venue at the former Cambridge Circus Cinematograph Theatre, 105 Charing Cross Road.
+The location was opened on 16 August 1988 by Kiss, who played a warm up gig ahead of their second headliner slot at The Monsters of Rock festival at Donnington.
 During this period, American progressive metal band Dream Theater recorded their first live album, Live at the Marquee, at the venue on 23 April 1993.
-Additionally, American group All Mod Cons: A Tribute to the JAM drew the largest ever crowd at this location in October 1993.
+Additionally, the American group All Mod Cons: A Tribute to The Jam, drew the largest ever crowd at this location in October 1993.
 This site was subsequently bought for redevelopment and the club closed in 1996.
 A Wetherspoons pub named "The Montagu Pyke" now occupies the building.
 In 1992, Marquee Club also used by Europe for their Halfway to Heaven song's videoclip.